 Flax seeds are small, oily, nutty-flavored seeds that are packed with fat and fiber.
 A quarter-cup serving provides about 18 g of fat and 12 g of fiber (11).

 Eating these seeds can be beneficial to your health because (8):

 - It contains lignans.
 These are natural compounds that may have antioxidant properties.
-They are also known to help reduce inflammation in the body.
+They are also thought to help reduce inflammation in the body.

 - It is a good source of omega-3 fatty acids.
 This nutrient can help support heart health and reduce inflammation.

 - It may help reduce blood sugar levels.
-Eating flaxseeds may help to reduce blood sugar levels, which can be helpful for those on the keto diet.
+The fiber in flaxseeds may help to manage blood sugar levels, which can be helpful for those on the keto diet.